 - 1. Marking of children's work can have different purposes and different roles at different times.
 It can involve both written and verbal feedback.
 Sometimes the written feedback can have a www/ebi for the child to reach in future pieces of work. - 2.
 Whenever appropriate/possible, teachers should provide verbal feedback to the pupils. - 3.
 The marking of work should be regular and frequent. - 4.
 Marking should not confuse attainment with achievement.
 The emphasis in marking should be on the child's achievement for that child. - 5.
 Teachers should look for opportunities for positive feedback to children, concerning work that demonstrates a high level of achievement for that child. - 6.
 Marking procedures and standards should be applied consistently throughout the school. - 7.
-Marking for content uses the terminology of Exceeding, Expected or Emerging.
+Marking for content will be indicated using the terminology (Exceeding, Expected, Emerging).
 Presentation is given an A, B, C or D grade and effort is marked from 1 to 4. - 8.
 Marking should be used to inform teachers' judgements concerning a pupil's progress and to inform teacher records and reports. - 9.
-During the academic year all subjects will receive a deep mark between three times a year which will be against GCSE Level questions, which will be recorded on assessment records, this will aid the children in their independent learning and goals to reach. - 10.
+During the academic year the subject of English and others will receive a deep mark three times a year each, which will aid the children in their independent learning and goals to reach, here the content will be marked (out of 20) and this will be recorded on assessment records. - 10.
 To enhance the standard of marking throughout the year and help with the teachers' judgement, testing is ongoing throughout the year.